Sacroiliac (SI) Joint Pain Specialist Q&A

+Patients who suffer from sacroiliac joint pain may feel numbness or tingling in their legs, as well as weakness.
 For more information on how a sacroiliac joint pain specialist can benefit you, read our Q and A page.
 Please call us for more information or book an appointment online.
-We serve patients from Houston TX, Sugar Land TX, Pearland TX, Jersey Village TX, Missouri City TX, Stafford TX and Richmond TX.
+We have convenient locations to serve you in Houston and Sugar Land TX.

 The sacroiliac (SI) joints connect the pelvis to the lower spine.
 There are sacroiliac joints on both sides of the lower back.
 When the sacroiliac joints become injured, it produces pain in the lower back.
 SI pain can closely imitate other conditions, such as a herniated disk or hip injury.